-- OBDII monitor failure happened before the drive cycle completion
+- OBDII monitor failure occurs before drive cycle completion

-- DTCs were deleted before the codes were resolved
+- DTCs got deleted before codes got resolved

 How Serious is the P1000 Code?

-Low – It’s unlikely that you are experiencing any problems if this is the only code that was set.
-In fact, it could resolve itself the next time the system does a check.
-If the code doesn’t go away on its own, you want to have the system looked at.
+Low – In the majority of cases, there’s nothing to be too alarmed about.
+If this is the only code set in the system, it’s probably not a big deal.
+In fact, it could resolve itself the next time the system runs a check.
+If the code doesn’t disappear on its own, you need to jump down to our diagnostic steps.

-- If there are other codes present, repair these
+- If there are other codes present, you want to repair these first.